galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 If you prefer to stay elsewhere, Reed College has a [list of recommended hotels](https://www.reed.edu/accommodations.html), many offering a discount for those attending events at Reed.
 The Reed Campus can be reached via [public transit](#public-transportation), and there is free parking on campus if you wish to drive.

-The conference will be offering subsidized childcare in downtown Portland on the Portland State University campus.
-If you are using childcare it may be most convenient to stay close to the PSU campus.
+The conference is [offering subsidized childcare](https://gccbsoc2018-childcare.eventbrite.com/) in downtown Portland on the Portland State University campus.
+If you are using childcare it may be most convenient to [stay close to the PSU campus](/src/events/gccbosc2018/faq/index.md#lodging).

 # Getting to GCCBOSC 2018